Hi, I'm Daniel

 I'm a family physician, runner, bicycle fanatic,husband, father and seeker of truth.
 I was a Mormon.

 I’m a Family Physician in Minnesota, but I grew up in Idaho in a community that was predominantly Mormon.
 I never questioned the historical claims of the Church and trusted all my Church leaders that what I was taught was true.
-All my major life decisions including family, education, and finances were heavily influenced by my desire to serve in the Church and follow the church’s rules.
+All my major life decisions including family, education, and finances were heavily influenced by my desire to gain salvation by following the rules and policies of the church

 On my shelf